 Crocodiles keep growing throughout their lives, and their weight increases exponentially as their length increases.
 A mere one meter increase in length could see as much as a doubling in weight.
 They can live for up to 70-80 years.
 A crocodile in captivity named "Cassius" is at least 112 years old (in 2018).

-Adult saltwater crocodiles do not have any natural predator (with the exception of a rare shark and humans).
-Young crocodiles are frequently eaten by fish, monitor lizards, turtles, and other crocodiles.
+Adult saltwater crocodiles do not have any natural predators, except for a rare shark.
+In a fight a hippopotamus because of their sheer size and strength could kill a crocodile.
+Smaller-sized crocodiles are occasionally eaten by tigers, jaguars, lions, pythons and other crocodiles.
+No animal in the world eats crocodiles as their primary food source.
+However, younger crocodiles are frequently eaten by fish, monitor lizards, turtles, and other crocodiles.
 Up to 75% of all crocodile eggs laid in a season do not hatch.
-The reasons for this may include, flooding, overheating and under-heating of the nest before hatching, infertility, poor gas exchange and desiccation of the eggs (eggs drying out).
+This may be caused by flooding, overheating and under heating of the nest, poor gas exchange and desiccation of the eggs (eggs drying out).

 Human encroachment into areas inhabited by crocodiles is the biggest threat to their survival.
-Waterfront homes, draining of swamps and mangroves and the property developments along the shorelines are displacing crocodiles from their natural environment and increase the risk of crocodile-human conflicts.
-Introduced animals such as feral buffaloes and feral pig are also responsible for destroying wetland habitats by increasing drainage, reducing vegetation, trampling crocodile nesting sites.
-Many crocodiles, especially juveniles are caught in fishing nets and drown each year.
+Hunting, draining of swamps and mangroves and the property developments along the shorelines are displacing crocodiles from their natural environment and increasing the risk of crocodile-human conflicts.
+Introduced animals such as feral buffaloes and feral pigs are also responsible for destroying wetland habitats by increasing drainage, reducing vegetation, and trampling crocodile nesting sites.
+Many crocodiles, especially juveniles, are caught in fishing nets and drown.